 T ::= B1 | B2 | ... | Bn

-to encode this grammar using Java record, we can declare a sealed
+To encode this grammar using Java record, we can declare a sealed

 interface for

-the left non-terminal T
+the left non-terminal T, and n records

-B1
+B1 to

-for the n right-hands,
+Bn for the n right-hands,

-respectively, all implementing the interface T
+respectively, all implementing the interface T:

 record B1(...) implements T{...}